TheRealNin/ns2-rebirth/rebirth.md

 ## Latest Changes

-### May 28
+### May 29
 * Prowler health increased, and attack cone narrowed
-* All grenades will no longer detonate on impact after bouncing
+* All grenades will no longer detonate on impact after bouncing.
+* Grenade launcher thus rebalanced: Lower damage, faster reload, no detonation delay.
+It is now affected by weapon upgrades.
-* Many bugs fixed!
+* Many bugs fixed.
 * Skulk movement changed!
 Faster but slower ground acceleration.
-* Shotgun automatically reloads!
+* Shotgun automatically reloads now.
+You could always shoot while reloading.

 ## Alien-specific changes
 * Skulks take an extra 30% less melee damage from aliens.
 (At biomass 1, it takes 1 parasite and 2 bites to kill a skulk.
 At biomass 2, it takes 2 parasites and 2 bites.)